Guitar Build Process

 Glue in the vertical boundary strip along the cutaway-neck "corner"

-(Strip and channel cut two steps earlier)
+(Strip and channel may have been cut two steps earlier, otherwise do it now, with anti-tearout measures)

 Scrape and sand flush (neck-facing side)

-(So that we can scape/sand flush after attaching the neck)
+Leave a bit proud on the side-of-body side (so that we can scape/sand flush after attaching the neck)

 trim each end flush with the binding channels